 On the first day the only child with us was four-year-old James, who is going through an intense rock-mineral-crystal-coin-and-treasure phase.
 This area of Connecticut has lots of gorgeous mica-and-quartz-infused rocks and boulders, which look like treasure.
 As we walked from the parking lot to the paths past the red farmhouse buildings of the farm James walked bent double with nose practically touching the ground looking for sparkling rocks.
 I, bent double looking at mosses and lichens, cannot relate the exact moment when James’ young uncle Douglas started referencing Mr. Grizzlebeard, the old giant who owned or owns the woods and has always treasured the vernal pools and swampy areas in his domain, but his name and influence were soon writ large in our walk.

-His existence seemed quite reasonable to James for the hand of a giant was everywhere–upturned trees with their root balls horizontal in the air, great slabs of rock dripping with rock tripe lichens, and cushions and carpets of moss flowing, streams of puddles of emerald green.
-James quickly took an interest in the moss, even being able to identify star moss at a new turn in the trail.
+His existence seemed quite reasonable to James for the hand of a giant was everywhere–upturned trees with their root balls horizontal in the air, great slabs of rock dripping with rock tripe lichens, and cushions and flowing carpets of moss, streaming puddles of emerald green.
+James quickly took an interest in the moss, even being able to identify “star moss” at a new turn in the trail.

 The lawyer in our group was taken by the striped bracket fungi that ornamented a fallen tree trunk.